Wilenty/7zTC-7-ZIP-NanaZip-Theme-Changer/README.md

 ---

-This program is shared as a Freeware (Donation-Ware).
+This program is shared as a Donation-Ware (Freeware).

 P.S.
 **Please, don't share your personal version in the internet.